 Identify, prioritize, and select projects to be conducted within this pooled-fund project.
-As needed, update the projects list.
 Potential projects may include efforts that are conducted by members of the TAC or contracted resources.
-Potential projects may include, but are not limited to:

-- Verification/validation of existing standards

-- Field Evaluations of vendor data collection and analysis systems (rodeos)

-- Analysis standards for transverse profiles related to water retention

-- Implementation/demonstration of results

-- Procurement standards for vendor services

-- Calibration standards

-- Verification standards

-- Feasibility studies for innovative technologies

-- Technical assistance services to assist SHAs in implementing standards

-- Define critical accuracy requirements

-- Monitor emerging technologies

-- Develop surface distress indices
+Potential projects may include, but are not limited to certification/validation of existing standards; field evaluations of vendor data collection and analysis systems; analysis standards for transverse profiles related to water retention; implementation/ demonstration of results; procurement standards for vendor services; calibration standards; verification standards; feasibility studies for innovative technologies; technical assistance services to assist SHAs in implementing standards; define critical accuracy requirements; monitor emerging technologies; and develop surface distress indices.